jalantechnologies/boilerplate-node/README.md

 - `npm build` - For building the app.
 - `npm start` - For starting the app.
-- `npm server` - For building, starting and reloading on changes over the app.
+- `npm serve` - For building, starting and reloading on changes over the app.

 ## Configuration